Enplug/app-seed/app/README.md

 ## Running the app

+In order to run app normally, just run proper `start` script.
+If you want to run the app in SSL mode, follow guidelines from main README.md first and then use `start:ssl` script.

 ## Further help - Angular CLI

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).